 The National Bank for Agriculture and Rural Development holds exams for Grade-A and Grade-B positions every year.
 One crucial part of the exam is the Agricultural and Rural Development section that deals with rural agriculture, markets, growth, and development.
 Aspiring candidates should refer to ARD Study notes for NABARD to get a comprehensive idea of the topics, which in turn, will help them perform better in the exams.
 In this section, we discuss Agricultural Markets: Concept, Classification, Factors Affecting Its Growth.

 Agricultural Markets – Concept, Classification, and More

-Agricultural marketing mainly involves selling and buying of agricultural products.
-Earlier, when the economy of the village was somewhat self-sufficient, agricultural product marketing seemed easier since the farmers sold their produce to the consumer on barter or cash basis.
+Agricultural marketing mainly involves selling and buying agricultural products.
+Earlier, when the economy of the village was somewhat self-sufficient, agricultural product marketing seemed easier since the farmers sold their produce to the consumer on a barter or cash basis.

 Today, agricultural marketing undergoes a series of transfers or exchanges from person to person before it reaches the consumer.
 Three marketing functions are involved in this – preparation for consumption, assembling, and distribution.

 Classification of Agricultural Markets

 Agricultural markets can be broadly categorized into the following –

 Wholesale markets sell the goods to the retailer.
 A wholesaler receives goods in abundance from the manufacturers and distributes the same to different stores, from where consumers purchase the products